Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Preliminaries

 We work with the canonical form of a hyperelliptic curve $\mathcal{V}$ of genus $g$, namely

 In terms of branch points $(e_i,0)$, or simply $e_i$, $i=1$, \ldots, $2g+1$, $f$ has the form

 One more branch point $e_0$ is located at infinity, and serves as the basepoint.
 We assume that all branch points are distinct, and so the curve is not degenerate, that is, the genus equals $g$.
 Finite branch points are enumerated in the ascending order of real and imaginary parts.
-The Riemann surface of $\mathcal{V}$ is constructed by means of the monodromy path through all branch points, according to the order; the path starts at infinity and ends at infinity, see the orange line on fig.~\ref{cyclesOddCC}.
-For more details on constructing the Riemann surfaces of hyperelliptic curves suitable for computation see \cite[Sect.\,3]{BerCompWP2024}.
+The Riemann surface of $\mathcal{V}$ is constructed using a monodromy path that passes through all branch points in order.
+This path starts and ends at infinity (see the orange line in fig.~\ref{cyclesOddCC}).
+For further details on constructing Riemann surfaces of hyperelliptic curves suitable for computation, see \cite[Sect.\,3]{BerCompWP2024}.